Soundtrack SDK | Docs

 Older version of libstdc++ and ld.so running on the target.

 Depending on GCC version you might have an older version of libc, libstdc++ and ld.
-We are running GCC 6.4 and 7.0 in production.

 ./libSplayer_alsa: /lib/libstdc++.so.6: version `GLIBCXX_3.4.20' not found (required by libSplayer.so)